How Does Buying a House Affect Taxes?

 • Homeowners may be eligible for the mortgage interest deduction if they itemize their deductions on their tax return.

-• It’s important to consult a tax professional or use tax software to understand how buying a house will specifically impact your taxes.
+• It’s important to consult a tax professional to understand how buying a house will specifically impact your taxes.

 Does Buying a House Help With Taxes?

 It’s possible that buying a house can help with taxes — but only for tax filers who itemize their deductions.
-In 2020, the most recent year with data available, more than 87% of Americans took the standard deduction rather than itemizing.
+In 2020, the most recent year with data available, approximately 90% of Americans took the standard deduction rather than itemizing.
 This signals that it may be unlikely you’ll have enough deductions for itemizing to make sense.
 Of course, if it can reduce your taxes, it’s worth looking into.

 You might also be wondering, “How does buying a house in cash affect taxes?”
 If you don’t have a mortgage, you’re not paying interest, so you’re not able to take the home mortgage interest deduction.
 But you’re still able to deduct property taxes if you itemize.
 Remember to consider this even if your property taxes are part of your mortgage payments.